On the existence of paradoxical motions of generically rigid graphs on the sphere: Realizations on the sphere as elements of a moduli space

-Realizations of a graph on the sphere can be encoded as fibers of a map between moduli spaces.
-We recalled that, when realizations determine distinct left and right lifts, we can associate to them points in~$\mscr{M}_{0,2n} \subset \M_{0,2n}$.
+We will encode realizations of a graph on the sphere as fibers of a map between moduli spaces.
+The discussion after Definition~\ref{definition:lifts} explains that, when realizations determine distinct left and right lifts, we can associate them to elements of~$\mscr{M}_{0,2n} \subset \M_{0,2n}$.
 When this is not the case (for example, when we have a realization that is not injective) this association is not straightforward.
-However, we are going to see (Lemma~\ref{lemma:surjective}) that the formalism of~$\M_{0,2n}$ allows us to deal with all cases in a uniform way.
+However, we are going to see (\cref{lemma:surjective}) that the formalism of~$\M_{0,2n}$ allows us to deal with all cases in a uniform way.

-\begin{notation} When we consider the moduli space~$\M_{0,2n}$ associated to a graph with $n$ vertices, we denote by $P_1, \dotsc, P_n$, $Q_1, \dotsc, Q_n$ the marked points of its stable curves.
+\begin{notation} We denote by $P_1, \dotsc, P_n$, $Q_1, \dotsc, Q_n$ the marked points of stable curves of the moduli space~$\M_{0,2n}$.
 The labeling here reflects the fact that we think about the $2n$ marked points as the $2n$ lifts of $n$ points on the sphere, listing first the left lifts, and then the right lifts. \end{notation}

 \begin{definition}[{\cite[Definition~5.1]{GalletGraseggerSchicho}}] Let $G = (V,E)$ be a graph, and suppose that $V = \{1, \dotsc, n\}$.
 We define the following morphism